Skip to content

 Also, be aware that you can’t take pillion passengers if you have a provisional licence.
 You can only carry passengers once you’ve passed your test and have a full licence.

-Can I get a no claims bonus for moped and scooter insurance?
+Can I get a no-claims bonus for moped and scooter insurance?

 Yes, you can get a no-claims bonus.
 Most insurance providers will reward you with a no-claims discount, just as you’d get with car insurance.
 The longer you go without making a claim, the more you can build up your no-claims bonus.
 This could help reduce the cost of your moped or scooter premium.

-Page last reviewed on 21 OCTOBER 2024
+Page last reviewed on 31 JANUARY 2025

 by Julie Daniels